Expensify/App/STYLING.md

 ## Where to Define Styles

-All styles must be defined in the `styles.js` file which exists as a globally exported stylesheet of sorts for the application.
+All styles must be defined in the `/styles` directory and `styles.js` contains the final export after gathering all appropriate styles.
 Unlike some React Native applications we are not using `StyleSheet.create()` and instead store styles as plain JS objects.
-There are many helper styles available for direct use in components and can be found in the `/styles` directory.
+There are also many helper styles available for direct use in components.

 These helper styles are loosely based on the [Bootstrap system of CSS utility helper classes](https://getbootstrap.com/docs/5.0/utilities/spacing/) and are typically incremented by units of `4`.